 - Election Process:

-Elections for the Executive Board shall be held no later than two (2) weeks following completion of the football season.
+- Elections for the Executive Board shall be held no later than two (2) weeks following completion of the football season.
 Any Penn undergraduate in good standing who wishes to run for office must declare their intentions to the Secretary prior to elections.
 Members may also be nominated from the floor at the time of elections.
 Officers shall be elected by separate ballots in the following order: President, Vice President, Treasurer, Secretary.
 All members in good standing present must vote or submit a ballot indicating abstention.
-If there is more than one candidate for a position shall commence by secret ballot following candidate speeches and a question-and-answer session between candidates and members in good standing.
+If there is more than one candidate for a position, voting for that position shall commence by secret ballot following candidate speeches and a question-and-answer session between candidates and members in good standing.
 Candidates for the position of President may speak for up to four (4) minutes while candidates for the other three (3) positions shall be allowed two (2) minutes.
 After the voting takes place, the results shall be tallied immediately by incumbent Board members not seeking reelection to the Board.
 The victor shall be announced immediately by the incumbent Board member in the corresponding position.
 If the incumbent seeks reelection, the Director, an Assistant Director, or another incumbent Board member shall announce the victor.
 If after the band has been allowed to nominate members for a position from the floor there is only one nominee, a member may call for acclimation of that nominee by a simple unanimous voice vote.

 - Run-offs and Drop-downs: